01100100/blog/content/posts/tissot.md

 ## Going into the code

-Now that I am getting into the logic of the Maplibre codebase, I want to work in typeScript and have the ability to ctrl + click around in vscode to get to different parts of the globe code.
+Now that I am getting into the logic of the MapLibre codebase, I want to work in typeScript and have the ability to ctrl + click around in vscode to get to different parts of the globe code.
 I also want to keep the output as a optimized static site.
 Therefore I turned to the big gun of next-js for this little air-rifle pellet of a "webapp".
 I ran `npx create-next-app --ts` and got to work porting the code.

+I installed the pre-release version of MapLibre and added the types to the project.
+I also added the `@types/maplibre-gl` to the project.
+I then copied the code from the html file
 TODO: link to the repo

 TODO: screenshot of vscode with highlighting and defentions ect..

 ## The maths

-I read up on the [https://en.wikipedia.org/wiki/Orthographic_projection](https://en.wikipedia.org/wiki/Orthographic_projection) to refresh my maths (been drinking too much gpts) and understand how the globe projection works.
+I read up on the [Orthographic map projection](https://en.wikipedia.org/wiki/Orthographic_projection) to refresh my maths (been drinking too much gpts) and understand how the globe projection works.

+The orthographic projection is a perspective projection where the camera is placed at an infinite distance from the object.
+This means that the rays of light that are projected onto the object are parallel.
+The result is that the object is projected onto a plane that is perpendicular to the rays of light.
+This is the same as projecting the object onto a plane that is perpendicular to the camera.
 Also, thanks to a great developer, there was a lot of useful knowledge in the docs for the globe branch of Maplibre.

 This gave me two options: